Circe’s Exit

 The Gluten-Free Casserole

-How I became the patron saint of gluten-free suffering while channeling my romantic humiliation into a Thanksgiving assignment.
 It was the week before Thanksgiving in 2015, and I was on the phone with my sister Amanda trying to square away our plans for the holiday.
 “You want me to make a gluten-free what?”
 “A gluten-free casserole.”
 “You want me to make a casserole.
 Without gluten.”
 “Yeah.
 Kam and I aren’t eating grains right now.”
 This was a problem.
-Kam, Amanda’s closest…
+Kam, Amanda’s closest friend and the unofficial fifth daughter of our household, was in charge of bringing the dessert.
+If she…

 Read more